how it works · plain English

 2. 02

-Memory Pyramid is the brain.
+Memory Pyramid is the memory system.

 3. 03